 You’re going to want to know the same information as you’d ask a for-profit college, because those are all important factors to base your decision off of.
 But, you’re also going to need to know:

 - How easy will it be to register for classes?
 Will they get full quickly?

 - What is the student to teacher ratio?

 - What type of merit-based financial aid is available?

 - Are work/study jobs accessible?

 Whatever the type of school or program you’re thinking of enrolling in, it’s also a perfectly acceptable idea to talk to the students, professors, and other personnel, to get a better feel for the school.

 Learn what students think of the program you want to enroll into.
 Chatting with instructors can give you a basic understanding of their knowledge on any subject matter, and whether they're open to helping and mentoring students during office hours.

 It’ll be easier to make a good decision when you’re coming from a place armed with information about the school, its staff, and the study body.

-Find out what you need to know about trade schools here: The Different Types of Trade Schools and Things To Look For In Them.
+Find out what you need to know about trade schools here: The Different Types of Trade Schools.